Best Things to do on Great Keppel Island

 Image credit thanks Tourism and Events Queensland

-The best way to explore inland is via one of the island’s six bushwalking tracks.
+The best way to explore inland is via one of Great Keppel Island’s six bushwalking tracks.
 Choose between an easy 1-2 hour walking track to a steep full-day hike, depending on your interests.
 Either way, you’ll get a fantastic insight into the flora and fauna of Great Keppel Island.

 Hikes are also great to combine with other activities.
 For example, walking to Monkey Point before going snorkelling at Monkey Beach.

-Whatever type of trail you fancy, make sure you bring a pair of comfortable shoes to explore some of the island’s most stunning hidden gems.
+Whatever type of trail you fancy, make sure you bring a pair of comfortable shoes a shady hat and a drink bottle to explore some of the island’s most stunning hidden gems.

 7 Visit a lookout

 If you only have time for one walk during your stay, the Lookout Trail is a great option.
-This walking track begins by Keppel Watersports at Fisherman’s Beach.
+This walking track begins behind the Keppel Watersports Hut at Fisherman’s Beach.

 The 2.6km return walk takes around an hour and is relatively easy, though be prepared for a few steep sections as you climb to the top.
 It’s worth it for the views from the lookout.